 Maybe you have a running friend who is willing to meet you for a mid-week run.
 Or maybe you’ve noticed a neighbor running.
 Don’t be afraid to ask if they’d like to run with you.

 If you have a dog who likes to run or know someone with a dog who likes to run, try your run with a four-legged friend.
-You will see your normal running route in a new light when you share your run with a dog.
+You will see your usual running route in a new light when you share your run with a dog.

-Related: How to Run with Your Dog: On and Offleash Run Training Guide
+Related: How to Run with Your Dog: On and Off-Leash Run Training Guide

-b) Join A Running Club
+Join A Running Club

 Another option is to join a local running club.

 Try searching for your local running group.
-Stores that sell running shoes or apparel also often organize weekly runs, which are typically described on their website, and are worth checking out as well.
+Stores that sell running shoes or apparel also often organize weekly runs, which are typically described on their website and are worth checking out as well.

-#4: Change Your Route
+#4: Switch Up Your Running Route

 Instead of covering the same ground every day, try exploring new territory.